 Indeed, this waterfall just seemed to be well situated no matter how we looked at it.

-And it was this rare combination of unusual scenery, location, and size that compelled us to place the falls on this list of our favorites.
+So given this rare combination of unusual scenery, location, and size, we had to place it on this list of our favorites.

 This 80ft postcard waterfall is also one of the easiest ones to visit.

-We know because every time we’ve been to the Hilo side of the Big Island, it’s practically a compulsory visit.
+We know because every time we’ve been to the Hilo side of the Big Island, we made a stop for it.

-Flanked by lush tropical flora, this post card waterfall with its free plunge is a photographer’s favorite.
+Flanked by lush tropical flora, this post card waterfall with its free plunge tends to draw photographers.

 In addition to scenic allure, that cove behind the falls is also rumored to be where King Kamehameha buried his father’s bones.

-Moreover, since it flows on the state’s longest river (Wailuku River), it’s a rare Hawaiian year-round waterfall and makes our top 10 list.
+Moreover, since it flows on the state’s longest river (Wailuku River), it has a rare Hawaiian year-round flow.

 Not to be confused with the Wailua Falls on Maui, this double-barreled waterfall is on the island of Kauai, and is easily one of the most scenic in the state.

-Perhaps this 80ft waterfall was made famous by its appearance on the opening sequence to the old television show “Fantasy Island”, where I keep hearing the words “Airplane!
+Perhaps this 80ft waterfall’s claim to fame originated from its appearance on the opening sequence to the old television show “Fantasy Island”.
+I can totally hear the words “Airplane!
 Airplane!” in my head whenever I think of this falls.

-In any case, don’t miss this easily-accessible must-see waterfall if you happen to be visiting the Garden Isle, especially since it’s pretty much a drive-to waterfall.
+In any case, don’t miss this easily-accessible must-see waterfall if you happen to be visiting the Garden Isle.
+Besides, it’s pretty much a drive-to waterfall.